Agbo: Deportivo La Coruna sign Nigeria midfielder on loan | Goal.com

 Deportivo La Coruna have announced the signing of Uche Agbo on loan from Belgian First Division A club Standard Liege.

-The Spanish Segunda outfit also have an option to sign the former Watford striker permanently after satisfactory performances.
+The Spanish Segunda outfit also has an option to sign the former Watford striker permanently after satisfactory performances.

 The Super Eagles midfielder spent last season on loan with Portuguese club Sporting Braga but found game time difficult to come by, featuring only in five games across all competitions.